phil-not-funny/triptales-redone/README.md

 The backend will be available by default at [http://localhost:5001](http://localhost:5001).

-To use swagger, go to [http://localhost:5001/swagger/index.html](http://localhost:5001/swagger/index.html)
+To use swagger, go to [http://localhost:5001/swagger/index.html](http://localhost:5001/swagger/index.html).

 ---

 ## Technologies
 - **Frontend**: Next.js / TailwindCSS / shadcn
 - **Backend**: C#

+## Troubleshooting

+### (Frontend) Styles not loading

+This bug might occur whenever tailwind or a CSS package is updated.
+Sometimes tailwind gets confused. (everyone can make mistakes, right?)

+To fix:
+- delete the `node_modules` folder
+- run `npm ci`

+This should fix it.